Unexplained weight loss in your horse is a cause for concern for any horse owner but is often straightforward to diagnose and address.

 A temporary loss of body condition may also occur during pregnancy, lactation, and when performance demands are increased during competition periods.
 [2]

-But if your horse is losing weight for an unexplained reason, it may be time for veterinary intervention.
+But if your horse is losing weight for an unexplained reason, it may be time for veterinary assessment.

 A thorough evaluation of diet, management strategies, and health status is necessary to investigate the cause of weight loss in your horse.
 Your veterinarian will help you diagnose causes of weight loss based on: